Bruno Moreschi

 Bruno Moreschi is an artistic researcher.
 PhD in Arts from the State University of Campinas (Unicamp), with passage at the Uniarts Helsinki.

 His PhD thesis won the Capes Award for Best Thesis in the Arts, Brazil’s highest academic honor.
-His investigations are related to the deconstruction of systems and the decoding of procedures and social practices in the fields of the arts, museums, visual culture and technology.
+Investigations related to the deconstruction of systems and the decoding of procedures and social practices in art spaces, museum collections, visual culture and technology broadly.

 Moreschi has had experience organizing artistic and research residencies / workshops for almost a decade, especially as a senior researcher at the Center for Arts, Design and Social Research (CAD+SR).
 He is or has been a member of groups such as Tierra Común, Fapesp Thematic Project Digital Collections and Research: Art, Architecture, and Design; and Histories of AI: A Genealogy of Power (University of Cambridge).

 Nowadays, he develops new methodologies to train computer vision, particularly inspired by critical pedagogy and conceptual art.
-As a researcher on the Decay Without Mourning: Thinking Heritage Practices project, he also works with indigenous researchers to explore technologies tools that can be used in their researchs to critically explore indigenous works in museum collections.
+As a researcher on the Decay Without Mourning: Thinking Heritage Practices project, he works with indigenous researchers (Irineu Terena, Glicéria Tupinambá, Francy Baniwa) to explore digital possibilities that can be used in their researchs to critically explore indigenous works in museum collections.

-His projects are recognized by grants, exhibitions and institutions such as ZKM, Volkswagen Foundation, Van Abbemuseum, Collegium Helveticum ETH, 33rd Bienal de Arte de São Paulo, SESC, Rumos Itaú Cultural, Funarte, University of Cambridge and Bauhaus Fellowship.
+His projects are recognized by grants, exhibitions and institutions such as ZKM, Volkswagen Foundation, Van Abbemuseum, Collegium Helveticum ETH, 33rd Bienal de Arte de São Paulo, SESC, Rumos Itaú Cultural, LIAS – Leuphana, Funarte, University of Cambridge and Bauhaus Fellowship.

 Moreschi has had experience organizing artistic and research residencies / workshops for almost a decade, especially as a senior researcher at the Center for Arts, Design and Social Research (CAD+SR).
 He is or has been a member of groups such as Tierra Común, Fapesp Thematic Project Digital Collections and Research: Art, Architecture, and Design; and Histories of AI: A Genealogy of Power (University of Cambridge).

 Nowadays, he develops new methodologies to train computer vision, particularly inspired by critical pedagogy and conceptual art.
-As a researcher on the Decay Without Mourning: Thinking Heritage Practices project, he also works with indigenous researchers to explore technologies tools that can be used in their researchs to critically explore indigenous works in museum collections.
+As a researcher on the Decay Without Mourning: Thinking Heritage Practices project, he works with indigenous researchers (Irineu Terena, Glicéria Tupinambá, Francy Baniwa) to explore digital possibilities that can be used in their researchs to critically explore indigenous works in museum collections.

-His projects are recognized by grants, exhibitions and institutions such as ZKM, Volkswagen Foundation, Van Abbemuseum, Collegium Helveticum ETH, 33rd Bienal de Arte de São Paulo, SESC, Rumos Itaú Cultural, Funarte, University of Cambridge and Bauhaus Fellowship.
+His projects are recognized by grants, exhibitions and institutions such as ZKM, Volkswagen Foundation, Van Abbemuseum, Collegium Helveticum ETH, 33rd Bienal de Arte de São Paulo, SESC, Rumos Itaú Cultural, LIAS – Leuphana, Funarte, University of Cambridge and Bauhaus Fellowship.